err53/ICS4U0-work/algorithms/docs/README.md

 | Built-in Sort  | `-0.831 + 3.55E-03x + 1.72E-08x^2` | 1   |

 Bubble Sort, Insertion Sort, and Selection Sort are all expected to be `O(n^2)` sorts, and given the relatively large coefficient of the x^2 term, that seems to be the case.
 On the other hand, the Built-in Sort is supposed to be an `O(n log(n))` sort, which we can see by the much smaller coefficient our polynomial regression

+### Video
+- The algorithms with thinner bars seem to be more efficient, requiring fewer comparisions and array accesses than the simpler `O(n^2)` algorithms
+- This video provides an interesting visual representation of some of the more advanced sorting algorithms in computer science.
+While it doesn't fully explain how these algorithms are built, it showcases some of the innate beauty and complexity of some of these well-designed algos.
+- The number of bars or delay time may be changed to skew how efficient the algorithm is in practice.
+For example, the `O(n^2)` algorithms had fewer bars and a shorter delay, making it seem almost as fast as some of the `O(n log n)` algorithms.